RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 `svg.css`, `main.js` and `europe.svg`.

 Begin by working on `svg.html`.
 Open the `europe.svg` with text editor, copy the svg and paste it into `svg.html`.
 The countries on the map are already marked with appropriate ids/classes.
-In `svg.css`, change the fill color of three countries in the (eg. by ID) to three different colors of your choice.
+In `svg.css`, change the fill color of three countries (eg. by ID) to three different colors of your choice.

 ### Programmatically change the color of a country